unguzov/WinSysHelper/README.md

 [Feedback](#feedback)

 ## About
 WinSysHelper is a PowerShell set of modules that provide functions that facilitate the daily work of the system administrator.
-I add and update modules in the process of my company's daily work.
+I add and update modules into my company's day-to-day work process.

 Each function is in a separate file and can be used independently.